bluedalmatian/bigbrother/README.txt

 to bigbrotherd.
 Unix security requires that a signal can only be sent from one process to another if they are both running under the same username/id, you therefore need to take an additional step to make it work:

-	1. Copy the systems kill command from its location (run 'which kill' to locate it) to a file called sendSIG in the bigbrother directory:
+	1. Copy the systems kill command from its location (run 'which kill' to locate it) to the bigbrother directory:

-		cp /bin/kill /usr/local/bigbrother/sendSIG
+		cp /bin/kill /usr/local/bigbrother/kill

-	2. Change the ownership and permissions on it as follows: chown bigbrother:cctvwriters sendSIG chmod 750 sendSIG chmod u+s sendSIG
+	2. Change the ownership and permissions on it as follows: chown bigbrother:cctvwriters kill chmod 750 kill chmod u+s kill

 	3. Put the webservers username into the cctvwriters group